borisdj/FixedWidthParserWriter/README.md

 0001Laptop Dell xps13             Pcs  0000010000000856.00000.000000000856.00
 0002Monitor Asus 32''             Pcs  0000020000000568.00000.000000001136.00
 ```
+Full Examples are in Tests of the project.

 ### 2. Data in FileFields
 Second usage is when one data record is in different rows at defined positions (**record per File**), for example: